Fiji Weddings and What You Need to Know About Them

 1. There are 330 Islands, So Do Your Island Research

 Fiji is home to 330 islands, so choosing where to get married is pretty overwhelming!
-However, it is worth taking the time to see that Fiji is really does offer a huge variety of wedding experiences, allowing bride-and-grooms-to-be to get their wedding day right.
+However, it is worth taking the time to see that Fiji really does offer a huge variety of wedding experiences, allowing bride-and-grooms-to-be to get their wedding day right.
 Choose something easy, like a wedding in a luxury resort on Denarau Island, just 20 minutes from Nadi Airport, or get off the beaten track to the rugged “Garden Island” of Taveuni or on a sandy secluded beach in the Yasawa Islands… Get more inspiration from The Best Place to Get Married in Fiji.

 2. Choose the Best Time to Have a Fiji Wedding

 You might want to consider what is the best time to have a wedding in Fiji.
 Fiji has two distinct seasons known as the wet season and the dry season.
 The dry season is the most popular time for couples to tie the knot in Fiji, with less chance of downpours to spoil your outside feet-in-the-sand ceremony.
-However, that doesn’t exactly mean that the wet season has rain constantly, so some couples might be willing to take a chance on the weather in exchange for hugely discounted wedding packages.
+However, that doesn’t exactly mean that the wet season rains constantly, so some couples might be willing to take a chance on the weather in exchange for hugely discounted wedding packages.
 Jump into this subject further in our When is the Best Time to Plan a Wedding in Fiji?

 3. Know if You Can Get Married in Fiji